-- 1. The dissertation is aimed to train a post graduate student in research methods and techniques.
+1. The dissertation is aimed to train a post graduate student in research methods and techniques.
 It includes identification of a problem, formulation of a hypothesis, search and review of literature, getting acquainted with recent advances, designing of a research study, collection of data, critical analysis, comparison of results and drawing conclusions.

-- 2.Every candidate shall submit to University in the prescribed proforma, a synopsis containing particulars of proposed dissertation work within six months from the date of commencement of the course on or before the dates notified by the University.
+2.Every candidate shall submit to University in the prescribed proforma, a synopsis containing particulars of proposed dissertation worK within six months from the date of commencement of the course on or before the dates notified by the University.
 The synopsis shall be sent through the proper channel.

-- 3.Such synopsis will be reviewed and the dissertation topic will be registered by the University.
+3.Such synopsis will be reviewed and the dissertation topic will be registered by the University.
 No change in the dissertation topic or guide shall be made without prior approval of the University.

-- 4. The dissertation should be written under the following headings:
+4. The dissertation should be written under the following headings:

-- 1..
 Introduction

-- 11. Aims or Objectives of study
+Aims or Objectives of study

-- 111. Review of Literature
+Review of Literature

-- IV.
 Material and Methods

-- V. Results
+Results

-- VI.
 Discussion

-- V11.
 Conclusion

-- V111.
+Conclusion

 Summary

-- IX.
 References

-- X. Tables
+Tables

-- XI.
 Annexure

-- 5.The written text of dissertation shall be not less than 50 pages and shall not exceed 150 pages excluding references, tables, questionnaires and other Checklists.
+5.The written text of dissertation shall be not less than 50 pages and shall not exceed 150 pages excluding references, tables, questionnaires and other Checklists.
 It should be neatly typed in double line spacing on one side of paper (A4 size, 8.27" X 11.69") and bound properly.
 Spiral binding should be avoided.
 The dissertation shall be certified by the guide, head of the department and head of the Institution.

-- 6. Four copies of dissertation thus prepared shall be submitted to the University, six months before final examination on or before the dates notified by the University.
+6.Four copies of dissertation thus prepared shall be submitted to the University, six months before final examination on or before the dates notified by the University.

-- 7.The dissertation shall be valued by examiners appointed by the University.
+7. The dissertation shall be valued by examiners appointed by the University.
 Approval of dissertation work is an essential precondition for a candidate to appear in the University examination.

-University as a guide for dissertation work be as per Medical Council of India Minimum

-Qualifications for Teachers in Medical Institutions Regulations, 1998.
+8.Guide: The academic qualification and teaching experience required for recognition by this University as a guide for dissertation work be as per Medical Council of India Minimum Qualifications for Teachers in Medical Institutions Regulations, 1998.
 Teachers in a medical college/institution having a total of eight years teaching experience out of which at least five years teaching experience as Lecturer or Assistant Professor gained after obtaining post graduate degree shall be recognised as post graduate teachers.
-A Co-guide may be included provided the work requires substantial contribution from a sister department or from another medical institution recognised for teaching/ training by the University/Medical Council of India.
-The co-guide shall be a
+A Co-guide may be included provided the work requires substantial contribution from a sister department or from another medical institution recognised for teaching/ training by the University /Medical Council of India.
+The co-guide shall be a recognised post graduate teacher